-Residents were advised to evacuate by Friday afternoon or get arrested, and emergency responders said they had no plans to rescue anyone from the evacuated areas past the deadline, the agency said.
+Residents have been advised to evacuate by noon Friday.
+Emergency responders have no plans to rescue anyone from the evacuated areas past the deadline, the agency said.

 “They are being asked to leave.
 Period,” county spokeswoman Janet Snyder told reporters.

-Those in Kapoho -- including the Kapoho Beach Lots and Vacationland communities -- also were ordered out because of the risk of getting trapped by the lava.
+Those in Kapoho – including Kapoho Beach Lots and Vacationland – also were ordered out due to the risk of getting trapped by the lava.

-Seven people were cited Saturday for loitering in a disaster zone, and they will have to appear in court, Hawaii officials said.
+Seven people were cited Saturday for loitering in a disaster zone, according to CNN affiliate KGMB-TV.
+The seven individuals will have to appear in court, Hawaii officials said.